cfpb/hmda-pilot/README.md

     ```shell
     $ grunt test
     ```
-1. Download or clone the HMDA Edit Check API and following the instructions for [running the API locally](https://github.com/cfpb/hmda-edit-check-api#running-locally)
+1. Download or clone the HMDA Edit Check API and following the instructions for [running the API locally](https://github.com/cfpb/hmda-edit-check-api#running-locally) or for using the Docker container.

 ### Running locally